 As Luxembourg is a small country, there are many partnerships between culture and creative sectors, youth organisations and youth workers.
-Culture is an important issue of the guidelines of non-formal education, so that the local and regional youth centres and youth organisations are very active in the field of cultural education (e.g. Youth and Culture Centre of Bettembourg (Maison des jeunes et de la culture de Bettembourg); International Youth Commission).
+Culture is an important issue of the guidelines of non-formal education, so that the local and regional youth centres and youth organisations are very active in the field of cultural education (e.g.the Youth and Culture Centre of Bettembourg organises a literature festival 'Literatour' every year; the International Youth Commission organises a cross-border music festival with young musicians from the Greater Region).